 men, women and children have fled Syria to escape the war

 We’re working with partners in Lebanon and Iraq to strengthen the resilience and social cohesion of young refugees, internally displaced people and their host communities.

 Our partners can provide education, psychological support, economic empowerment activities, and advocacy.
 This project will give marginalised individuals better access to the services they need to survive and flourish.
-It focuses particularly on helping young people and people with disabilities.

 - life skills training